stevekay/cubox-i4pro/install-debian.md

 ## Log onto cubox via ssh instead of using USB keyboard

     [root@localhost ~]# ssh 192.168.0.17
+    The authenticity of host '192.168.0.17 (192.168.0.17)' can't be established.
+    ECDSA key fingerprint is c5:1d:ee:50:de:e9:ca:93:29:52:16:24:a3:3c:e2:8e.
+    Are you sure you want to continue connecting (yes/no)? yes
+    Warning: Permanently added '192.168.0.17' (ECDSA) to the list of known hosts. root@192.168.0.17's password:
+    Linux cubox-i.localdomain 3.0.35-8 #1 SMP PREEMPT Sun Jan 26 17:27:04 MST 2014 armv7l

+    The programs included with the Debian GNU/Linux system are free software;
+    the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.

+    Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
+    root@cubox-i:~#

 ## Resize root filesystem to use entire SD card